prabhatjoshi321/win-linux-hybrid/readme.md

 ### This project was inspired by Gynvael Coldwind.
 The major thing that this project lacks is a network proxy across VM network, Will work on it in upcoming months

 #### ps.
 I don't like WSL due to its limited hardware access and proprietary kernel.
-And for the linux fanboys, NVIDIA sucks my man.
-And this setup makes me feel comfortable.
+And for the linux fanboys, NVIDIA sucks.
+This setup makes me feel comfortable.
 Its a **be all end all** solution to my usecase